eadsjr/git-meld/README.md

 If you like git-meld, or use it regularly, or have other constructive feedback please contact me at [jeads442@gmail.com](mailto:jeads442@gmail.com)

+Don't forget to star it if it helps you!
+This helps others find useful tools like this one.

 # TODO:
 * Add pictures to README to make it more sensible